Southwark London England About Methodology

 Why is it called Borough High Street?

-What coaching inns made Borough High Street famous?
+What happened to the coaching inns on Borough High Street?

 What is Borough High Street known for?